gushogg-blake/svelte-view-engine/readme.md

 Svelte components and `<slot>`s take the place of, for example, Pug layouts and mixins for all your re-use and composition needs, but pages still need a bit of surrounding boilerplate HTML that you can't define in Svelte -- `<!doctype>`, `<html>` etc -- and you also need a few lines of JS to instantiate the component on the client.

-This skeleton is defined a single root template that's used for all pages, with `${}` placeholders for the page content:
+This code is defined in a single root template that's used for all pages, with `${}` placeholders for the page content:

 ```html
 // template.html